Satyamjha001/ESP8266-LED-Control/Led_control/README.md

 2. Open the Project in Arduino IDE:

-   Open the main.ino file in Arduino IDE.
+   Open the Led_control.ino file in Arduino IDE.

 3. Install Required Libraries: